CIS580/frogger-ItzPerkinz/README.md

 sand.png was provided by n4 @ www.opengameart.org under a Pulic Domain CC0 license.

-jump.wav , drowning.wav , click.wav, and buzzer.wav are all from www.wavsource.com which provide free .wav files given a few conditions (http://www.wavsource.com/dis.htm) which are all met in this project.
+jump.wav , drowning.wav , unlock.wav, and fanfare.wav, buzzer.wav are all from www.wavsource.com which provide free .wav files given a few conditions (http://www.wavsource.com/dis.htm) which are all met in this project.
 However, I don't currently have the audio files working.

 monster.png was provided by Nila122 @ www.opengameart.org under a CC-BY-SA 3.0 license.

 log.png was provided by multiple artists @ www.opengameart.org (submitted by adrix89) under a CC-BY-SA 3.0 license.

 splat.png was provided by Pompei2 @ www.opengameart.org under a CC-BY 3.0 license.